 - nothing displayed otherwise.

 When clicking on the icon , a window opens showing the recorder that can record the output of Polyphone.

 The left button can have two possible states:

-Start a new record if the acquisition is off.
-It is possible here to specify the file name in which the audio signal is to be recorded.
+- Start a new record if the acquisition is off.
+It is possible here to specify the name of the file that will contain the recorded audio signal.

 The right button can also have two possible states (only accessible if the acquisition is on):

 - Pause the current acquisition.